pip-services/pip-services-docs/content/en/golang/nats/_index.md

 no_list: true
 weight: 500
 description: >
-   This module contains a set of components for working with message queues via a NATS server [https://nats.io/](https://nats.io/).
+   A set of components for working with message queues via a NATS server [https://nats.io/](https://nats.io/).
 ---

 ### Packages